venusang/wm-2018/README.md

-# Weedmaps Frontend Code Challenge
+# A Frontend Code Challenge in ReactJS

 **Table of Contents**
 - [Prerequisites](#prerequisites)